Lady Hu (Shu Han): Divorce, assault and protest

-For the 234 New Year, Lady Hu, entered the palace of Shu Han in Chengdu to pay her respects to Empress Dowager Wu, Liu Bei's widow.
+For the New Year of 234, Lady Hu entered the palace of Shu Han in Chengdu to pay her respects to Empress Dowager Wu, Liu Bei's widow.
 For reasons unknown, the empress dowager ordered Lady Hu to remain in the palace.
-Lady Hu returned home after living in the palace for a month.
+Lady Hu returned home after living in the palace for about a month.

-As Lady Hu had a beautiful appearance, Liu Yan suspected that she had a secret affair with the emperor Liu Shan during that one month she stayed in the palace.
+As Lady Hu had a beautiful appearance, Liu Yan suspected that she had a secret affair with the emperor Liu Shan during the month where she stayed in the palace.
 He ordered 500 of his soldiers to beat her up, slapped her in the face with a shoe, and then divorced her and expelled her from his home.

 Lady Hu reported Liu Yan to the authorities for his abusive behaviour.
 As a result, Liu Yan was arrested and thrown into prison.
 The investigative officer commented on the incident as follows: “Soldiers aren't meant to help someone beat up his wife.
 Shoes aren't meant to be used to hit someone in the face.”
 Liu Yan was publicly executed.
 After this embarrassing and considerable scandal, the Shu Han government put an end to the practice of allowing officials' wives and mothers to enter the palace at time of celebrations.
 What happened to Lady Hu after this is not known.

-In Romance of the Three Kingdoms
+In fiction

 In the 14th century historical novel, Romance of the Three Kingdoms by Luo Guanzhong, which romanticizes previous events and during the Three Kingdoms period of China, introduces Lady Hu in Chapter 115, which deals with the incident with Liu Yan.
 The event points toward Liu Shan becoming more and more obscene therefore losing the trust of talented men while promoting the corrupted.
 The account is recorded as such :